<BGSOUND SRC="38.wav">

 "Which do you think is better?" she said.

 "Neither," said the clerk.
 "You don't want that sort of stuff.
 It glorifies evil.
-It could warp your mind like Dungeons and Dragons does."
-He pointed to the overdone B-Movie style artwork on the boxes.
+It could warp your mind as Dungeons and Dragons does."
+He pointed to the overdone B-movie-style artwork on the boxes.
 "We've got Battle Critters on special.
 It's a new one."
 He took down the box.
 "Cute Disney animals that fight with hilarious weapons.
 Your daughter will love it."

-"I rather like the idea of Disney characters killing each other, but with shotguns, like in that game," I said, pointing to DOOM Resurrection.
+"I rather like the idea of Disney characters killing each other, but with shotguns, like in that game," I said, pointing to a science fiction shooter game.

 "What kind of people are you?" said the surprised clerk.
 "Why would anybody hate Disney?"